summercms/content-security-policy/proposals/CSP.md

 doesn't seem immediately useful, and so has been left out intentionally.

 We propose:
-* Allow the 'wasm-unsafe-eval' directive under each directive that currently supports 'unsafe-eval' (this is currently all directives because directives can defer to each other).
+* Allow the 'wasm-eval' directive under each directive that currently supports 'unsafe-eval' (this is currently all directives because directives can defer to each other).
-* For the `script-src` directive (directly or by reference), interpret 'wasm-unsafe-eval' to mean that all WebAssembly operations should be allowed.
+* For the `script-src` directive (directly or by reference), interpret 'wasm-eval' to mean that all WebAssembly operations should be allowed.
   (Without allowing JavaScript eval()).